-A cash flow statement is one of three documents that make up a company’s total financial statements.
+A cash flow statement is one of three documents that make up a company's complete financial statements.

-When presented alongside the income and balance sheet statements, these documents present a detailed narrative of the company’s cash position, assets, and financial health.
+These documents present a detailed narrative of the company's cash position, assets, and financial health when presented alongside the income and balance sheet statements.

-The cash flow statement is used to report the movement of cash from all sources into and out of the business.
+The cash flow statement reports on the movement of cash from all sources into and out of the business.

 The cash flow statement provides a detailed account of the three sources of cash flow:

-- Operating: This is revenue and expenses generated from your main line of business.
+- Operating: This is revenue and expenses generated from your primary line of business.

-- Financing: Revenue earned and cash spent on financing activities.
-This includes stocks, bonds, and dividend payments to investors.
+- Financing: Revenue earned and cash spent on financing activities, including stocks, bonds, and dividend payments to investors.

 - Investment: Cash spent on the business for long-term items such as supplies, equipment, and fixed assets.

-The direct and indirect cash flow methods tell the same story about the movement of cash but do so from a different starting point.
+Both the direct and indirect cash flow methods tell the same story about how cash moves through your business but do so from a different starting perspective.